Accelerated Programs and Partnerships

 Accelerated Master of Arts in Teaching

-The Accelerated Master of Arts in Teaching (MAT) program is for students who want to go beyond teaching and become a highly qualified, sought-after, and impactful teacher.
-The accelerated program can be completed in 1 calendar year (summer, fall, and spring semesters, starting in either the summer or the fall), allowing students to obtain a bachelor’s and a graduate teaching degree in 5 years.
-Learning from faculty who have spent years in the classroom and gain hands-on skills in a student-teaching environment, you’ll begin your career a step ahead of the competition.
+The Accelerated Master of Arts in Teaching (MAT) program is for students who want to go beyond teaching and become highly qualified, sought-after, and impactful teachers.
+The accelerated program can be completed in 3-4 semesters, allowing students to obtain a bachelor’s and a graduate teaching degree in about 5 years.
+Learn from faculty who have spent years in the classroom and gain hands-on skills in a student-teaching environment, you’ll begin your career a step ahead of the competition.

 The Master of Arts in Teaching is for students who already have earned a bachelor’s degree and want to teach at an elementary (grades K-6) or secondary (grades 7-12) level.
-Students can also pursue additional training to teach special education.
-The program combines classroom instruction and extensive experience in diverse K–12 classrooms.
+Students can also pursue additional training through the Arts Endorsement Extension (K-6).

-Upon completing an MAT, students also have the option completing an MEd, with possible areas of focus in Trauma, Resilience, and Restorative Justice Emphasis or a Teaching English to Speakers of Other Languages (TESOL) Endorsement
+Upon completing a Master of Arts in Teaching, students also have the option of completing an MEd, with possible areas of focus in Trauma, Resilience, and Restorative Justice, Adult Learning, or Teaching English to Speakers of Other Languages (TESOL) Endorsement.
+Students may also create a customized track by customizing a combination of classes from the Master of Education program and related disciplines.

 Accelerated Master of Accountancy

 The Master of Accountancy program is designed as a fifth-year, full-time evening program to satisfy the requirements for CPA licensure.
-We encourage our students to hold daytime jobs in accounting and will offer assistance in locating students in local CPA firms.
-Students who follow our program should be fully licensed as CPAs within 12 months of finishing their undergraduate accounting degree.
+We encourage our students to hold daytime jobs in accounting while attending classes in the evening.
+Students who decide to work on their CPA exam sections during the program could be licensed shortly after graduation.

 In addition to mastering accounting skills, our students focus on developing written, oral, and interpersonal communication skills.
 Each of our students has the opportunity to watch and evaluate their performance in communication exercises.

-The MAcc program is accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+The Accelerated Master of Accountancy program is accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
 The Bill and Vieve Gore School of Business is in the process of acquiring accreditation from Association to Advance Collegiate Schools of Business (AACSB).

 Accelerated Master of Public Health